8 Reasons Why New OT Grads Should Consider Inpatient Rehab

 This was the case for me quite a bit of the time as a floating OT.
 Granted, I did have physical therapists to work with at times, but about 60-70% of the time I was on my own.

 You’ll always be surrounded by other OTs, PTs, and SLPs.
-If I ever have a question now, there’s always someone with more experience to give me tips and advice for anything I’m puzzled or curious about.
+If you ever have a question, there’s always someone with experience to give you tips and advice for anything you might be curious about.

 4. Consistent Schedule